 Give specific and useful feedback not just grades.
 In Sarah Priestley’s talk she suggests structuring feedback as two stars (two good things) and a wish (something she’d like to see next time).

 Scaffold output by providing sentence starters or gapped sentences so the focus is on meaningful self-assessment, not on struggling to produce the language to talk about it.
 This can also be achieved by having learners answer yes/no to a series of statements about a task (eg I used paragraphs or I predicted what the story was about from the title).
-With lower levels, we can use of visuals like traffic lights, and happy or sad faces for students to colour according to how confident they feel about their learning.
+With lower levels, we can make use of visuals like traffic lights, and happy or sad faces for students to colour according to how confident they feel about their learning.

 Sarah Priestley has very kindly made her IATEFL YL SIG talk slides available, and with her permission I’m reproducing them here: SPriestley AfL iatefl ylsig Feb2017